 My name is Kaitlin Henard.
 I work in the Ag industry of the San Joaquin Valley in California.
 I grew up riding horses and compete in cutting and barrel racing.
 I have 10 horses, and I breed a few horses each year for different disciplines.
 I bought my first female cardigan in 2020 to travel with me to shows.
 She has quite the passion to work and hunt.
 After people had seen her on social media and in person, I had a waitlist for puppies before I had decided I wanted to breed her.
 I took her to my vet to get cleared, did all her health tests, and talked with a breeder who I purchased my male from.
 I wanted a lower drive, companion male to balance her drive out.
-We had our first litter in 2023, and the puppies were exactly what I had hoped for.
-Some turned out to be wonderful companion dogs and some went on to be outstanding ranch dogs.
+He is my sidekick and has a great presence about him.
+He is mellow, charismatic, and loving.

 At Wild K Ranch, all of our critters are part of our family including horses, dogs, cats and chickens.
 Even the chickens have names and most are friendly towards humans.